 - Simple Friction – Yes, it is the designer’s job to make things easier that is why they strive for simplicity.
 But in order to achieve experience, a little friction is needed.
 Designers should come up with a design that would completely engage users and their emotions.
 Research about affective computing could provide more information on how designers could possibly achieve this.

 - Pre-experience and Re-experience – Customers’ experience with their devices has its own ups and downs.
 And mostly those experiences can easily be embedded in their memory especially for in-the-moment apps and in-app experience.
-The challenge for designers is to understand and handle anticipation of the user.
+The challenge for designers is to understand and handle the anticipation of the user.
 How to take one experience to another level is also a challenge to them since frequent usage of the technology could yield the same emotional result if the experience provided by the device doesn’t change.

 - Sensory Experience – Designers should create sensors that detect emotion based not only in the façade, such as text messages, images, and social media posts.
 Unfortunately, those bases don’t accurately match the things that are running in our heads.
 Designers should be inspired to the other senses of the human body where they can identify emotions.

 - Emotional Dictionary – As human emotion is being adapted to the internet, designers should accept that emotion is broad and complex.
 They shouldn’t settle with simple descriptions like happy and sad.
-Creating an in-depth terminology for every emotional nuance is important.
+Creating in-depth terminology for every emotional nuance is important.
 This will help them create a more cohesive design of what a person specifically feels, what mood they are in, and what could happen.

 - Empathy – No one but the user can say if the design is working or not.
 It is best for the designers to put themselves into the shoes of their customers to see if the technology they’re creating will work.
 Empathizing involves a new level of ethnographic research and brainstorming for a design.
-The objective of empathizing is to be inspired by real life moments of the individuals – from their culture and everything that is connected to them – and bringing them from their reality to a created reality made by personalized algorithm with the help of emotion-sensing devices.
+The objective of empathizing is to be inspired by real-life moments of the individuals – from their culture and everything that is connected to them – and bringing them from their reality to a created reality made by a personalized algorithm with the help of emotion-sensing devices.

-- Unity of Human and Machine – The challenge here is to bring artificial intelligence to something remotely close to human trait.
+- Unity of Human and Machine – The challenge here is to bring artificial intelligence to something remotely close to the human trait.
 Designers who integrate empathy into their design can have the ability to bridge the two sides.
-Connecting the two will be an indicator for the advancement of emotion-sensing technology.
+Connecting the two will be an indicator of the advancement of emotion-sensing technology.
 One problem in bridging the human and machine is that people often change.
 Emotions aren’t a problem; the problem is that people are complicated and often confusing.
 A balance of machine logic associated in a much human way is what we need, which concludes that an emotion-sensing device highly needs a human designer.

-The designer’s role will be more significant as they adapt and be one step ahead of the development of the human nature.
+The designer’s role will be more significant as they adapt and be one step ahead of the development of human nature.
 Designers should focus on broadening the range of emotions and senses that are integral parts of the design since they are the one that creates features and experiences so people will be engaged.
 Putting substance and profundity will create a stronger bond between humans and technology.